tfij/graph-database-course/Introduction/task1 - return all entities from database/task.md

-# Task 1 - return all entities from the database
+# Return all entities from the database

 Write a code that return's all entities from the database.